appsmithorg/appsmith-docs/setting-up/migrate.md

 docker-compose exec mongo sh -c 'mongodump --uri="$APPSMITH_MONGODB_URI" --archive=/data/db/backup/appsmith-data.archive --gzip'
 ```

-*Note: The container name may be different in case you have made changes on the `docker-compose.yml` file.
-Please check and use the correct `MongoDB` container name*

 ## 3. Migrate Configuration

 The new setup uses a single `docker.env` file for all environment variable configuration.